vec3

 Access the vector as a homogeneous array (4 dimensions).

-Compute the euclidean distance between this vector and another vector.
+Compute the Euclidean distance between this vector and another vector.

 Element-wise vector division.